 These classic gluten free pinwheel cookies have a place on every holiday cookie plate.
-If you’ve wanted to give them a try but had trouble imagining how, this quick how-to video is just the thing!
+If you've wanted to give them a try but had trouble imagining how, now is the time!

 It's surprisingly easy to make a fancy-looking cookie like these gluten free pinwheel cookies.
 The basic cookie dough base is made much like any other cookie dough.